entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 ### Entando Kubernetes Controllers
-A number of controllers are available to the Entando Operator to manage installations and components in an Entando cluster.
+A number of controllers are available to the Entando Operator to manage installations and components in an Entando Cluster.
 These are small and lightweight images that execute as run-to-completion pods, managing the installation flow for different parts of the infrastructure.
 For more information on controllers, Entando custom resources, and configuring your deployment, see [Custom Resources](../consume/custom-resources.md).